Marisa-Mathew/-Image-Edge-Detection-on-FPGA-Sobel-Filter--Verilog/README.md

 ### 1. Prepare Your Image

-Use the Python script below to convert any image to a 64×64 grayscale `.mem` format:
+Use the Python script  to convert any image to a 64×64 grayscale `.mem` format:
 ## Simulate in Vivado
 Open Vivado → Create project → Add Verilog sources and image_mem.mem